HemendraRoy/DBManager/README.md

 MinGW
 ----------------------------------------------------------

-This software was completely designed on C. It uses queries similar to manage databases and stores tables.
+This software was completely designed on C. It uses queries similar to SQL to manage databases and stores tables.

 This software is sample of a forthcoming project, which will include data encryption, interlinking of tables, a connector which can be used to execute DBManager commands directly from Command Prompt and many more features.